 If you are seeing your GP for the contraceptive pill, please take your current pill packet with you so they know which brand you are using.

 Remember to plan ahead and contact your GP to make an appointment before your prescription is due.
 If you are using the contraceptive pill, and are unable to get an appointment with your GP, a pharmacy can provide you with a month’s supply to tide you over.
 Please take a strip of your current pill with you.
-See link for further information: NHS Choices
+Please see the NHS website for further information.

 If your GP is unable to provide coil or implant fitting, they will refer you to a neighbouring GP practice which provides the service.

 I am under 25 and would like a coil or an implant fitted by the sexual health service.